pyramid.request¶

 Gets and sets the

-header (HTTP spec section 14.8).
-Converts it usingparse_auth
+Authorizationheader (HTTP spec section 14.8).
+Converts it usingparse_authandserialize_auth.

 - classmethod blank(path, environ=None, base_url=None, headers=None, POST=None, **kw)¶